CalebCoughenour/movie-tickets/README.md

 Expected Output: <object> {....id:1};

+Describe: addUser(user);

 Test: "It should receive inputted name from user, and store data"
 Code: User.addUser("Caleb");
 Expected Output: "Caleb"

+Describe: setMovieTime(timeOfDay);

+Test: "It should set time to 10 if 10am is chosen"
+Code: Movies.setMovieTime(1);
+Expected Output: 10;

+Test: "It should set time to 14 if 2pm is chosen"
+Code: Movies.setMovieTime(2);
+Expected Output: 14;

+Test: "It should set the time to 19 if 7pm is chosen"
+Code: Movies.setMovieTime(3);
+Expected Output: 19;

+Describe: adjustForMovieTime();

+Test: "It should not change price if time other than matinee is chosen."
+Code: Movies.adjustForMovieTime(14);
+Expected Output: ticketPrice = 15;

+Test: "It should subtract 5 from price if matinee is chosen."
+Code: Movies.adjustForMovieTime(10);
+Expect Output: ticketPrice = 10;

+Describe: adjustForReleaseDate();

+Test: "It should not change price if not a new release"
+Code: Movies.adjustForReleaseDate(false);
+Expected